 Now we go back to November 2016 and here we begin the story of this rather usual coming together of artist and ex Royal Marine.
 Below is a brief document of the collaboration these two individuals have created and we will soon see the finished work go into the world with a mission to raise the maximum funds possible to help other service men and women who are coming home and beginning to rebuild their own lives in much the same way Mark has had to.

 This amazing project began with a live casting session at Mark's home.
 Ben traveled down to Plymouth and with the help of Mark's wife Becky and his two children, Evie and Mason, proceeded to cover him in plaster.
 Though who ended up with the most plaster on them is still under discussion!

 Ben says, "After seeing Mark take up different positions, I instinctively knew the moment I wish to capture and transfer to marble for all time.
 I got Mark as comfortable as possible, asked him to replicate the position and hold it for up to 20 minutes.
 I then began the work of freezing that posture in plaster.
 In this instance I saw quite quickly a wonderful image which seemed to be almost straight out of the the Classical Greek sculpture section of the British museum.

 Next we took a life cast directly from the Mark's body.
 This cast allowed me to work up a static model back in my studio on the west coast of Wales.
-I felt it was a little too much to ask Mark to come to me and hang around for days on end while I measured and modelled him in clay.
+I felt it was a little too much to ask Mark to come to me and hang around for days on end while I measured and modeled him in clay.
 And this method is much kinder on the sitter, though a little uncomfortable if you have much body hair!"

 Mark getting plastered!
 Ben working on the plaster 'first'